 The refrigeration system is a closed loop system with its own lubrication oil supply.
+Wood-Mizer uses only the best trade practices when assembling these systems.
 The system should give years of trouble free service.
 However, if the system is not removing the right amount of water, or if a problem should arise from rough shipping or a refrigeration leak, the system should only be looked at and worked on by a qualified refrigeration mechanic.